back

 Can Background Checks Include Your Credit?

 Some background checks include credit report information in the results.
 However, a full credit check is far more comprehensive when done independently.
-So in cases when both a Credit check and background check are needed, they will often both be performed simultaneously to get all the information that can be provided by both services.
+So in cases when both a credit check and background check are needed, they will often both be performed simultaneously.

 What’s Included In a Credit Check?

-Employers, lenders, credit card companies, and landlords will pull your credit report so they can get an idea of your creditworthiness and reliability.
-All the credit information included on your report will allow these companies to make an informed decision.
+Employers, lenders, credit card companies, and landlords will pull your report so they can get an idea of your creditworthiness and reliability.
+Therefore, it’s critical to know how to read a credit report

 Credit Report